damsleth/damsleth/README.md

 - ~~Robert Jordan - The Fires of Heaven~~

 #### Playing 🎮
+- Legend of Zelda: Tears of the Kingdom
 - The Last of Us Remastered
 - Kerbal Space Program (1+2)
-- Caves of Qud
-- Freeways

 #### Watching 📺
-- The Last of Us S01
-- House of the Dragon S01
+- ~~House of the Dragon S01~~
 - ~~The Boys S03~~
 - ~~Severance S01~~